When The Devil Came to Georgia, Vermont – Part 1 : The Vermont Extended Universe

 Before I knew it, we were back at Eugene’s.
 We stepped out of the car, and I paused.

+“Eugene’s dead.
+This is my place.”
 Helen chuckled.
-“Eugene was my grandpa.”
+“Eugene was my grandfather.”
 She pulled a key from her pocket and unlocked the door.
-The bar was dark and still, the air thick with the scent of aged wood and old beer.
+The bar was dark and still.
+The air carried the heavy scent of aged wood and stale beer.
 With a flick of the light, she led me to the far wall.

 And there it was.
 The photo Professor Emerson had mentioned.
 Black and white, yellowed with age.
 But clear enough to see the details.
-The photo was taken from a hill nearby from behind.
+The photo was taken from a hill.
 Several train cars were in view, as were the workers, the onlookers, and some animals.
 An out-of-focus group of elephants loomed in the background.

 The armored train car caught my eye.
-It was a dark car, clad in more layers of iron than seemed necessary.
-Pinkerton security guards stood at attention, their faces grim.
+It looked like a shadow clad in iron.
+Grim-faced Pinkerton security guards stood at attention.
 One door.
 No windows.
-Whatever was inside, they didn’t want it getting out.
+Whatever was inside, they were extremely concerned about it getting out.

-Helen gently took the photo from the wall and placed it on the bar.
+Helen removed the photo from the wall and placed it carefully on the bar.
 “Drink?” she offered.

 As Helen busied herself behind the bar, I leaned in closer, examining every detail of the image.
 “It’s kinda freaky, that car no?”
 I murmured, more to myself than to Helen.

-I looked up at her, curiosity burning in my eyes.
+I looked up at her, my curiosity on fire.
 “What was in it?”

-Helen’s lips curved into a cryptic smile.
-“Wouldn’t you like to know?”
+Helen’s lips curved into a smile.
+“Wouldn’t you like to know?.”

-“I mean, yeah,” I said, perhaps a bit too eagerly.
+“I mean, yeah,” I said, perhaps too eager.
 “That is why I’m here.
 Well and those elephants.
-Sometimes the focus of my stories change en route.”
+Sometimes the focus of the story changes. ”

 Helen’s expression didn’t change.
 “Well, good luck,” she said.
-“Only a handful ever knew what happened, and my guess is they were paid off by the circus company.
-Farnham Brothers didn’t want their secrets getting out.”
+“Only a handful ever knew what happened, and my guess is the circus company paid them off.
+Farham Brothers didn’t want their secrets getting out.”

-“Oh, something happened and it left the town forever changed.
+Helen shrugs.
+“Oh, something happened and it left the state forever changed.
 What that was we don’t know.”

 I nodded, turning back to the photo.
-Something else caught my eye.
-Between the cameraman and that scary train car was a woman dressed in flowing black.
-Her face was blurred, either by movement or the limitations of 1873 photography.
-But even in the grainy image, something was unsettling about her presence.
+Then, something strange caught my eye.
+Between the cameraman and the armored train car stood a woman in a flowing black dress, her blurred figure an eerie anomaly in the scene.
+Her face was blurred, by movement and the limitations of 1873 photography, but even in the grainy image, something was unsettling about her presence.

 Helen leaned in, squinting at the photo.
-“Yeah,” she agreed, her voice soft.
-“Looks like she’s dressed for a funeral.”
+“I suppose,” she adds, her voice soft.
+“I’d say she’s dressed for a funeral.”

-We stood in silence for a moment, both lost in thought.
-Then, like a bolt of lightning, it hit me.
-The obituaries I had seen in the old newspaper.
-Two men, both in their thirties, both dead of apparent heart attacks on Main Street.
+We joined in silence for a moment, both lost in thought.
+I thought about a funeral and like a bolt of lightning, it hit me.
+The obituaries I saw in the old newspaper.
+Two men, both in their thirties, both dead of apparent heart attacks.
+Both died on Main Street.

 “Oh my God,” I breathed.
 “It’s in the paper.
 That weekly paper.
-Would you be able to get me back in the library?”
+Would you be able to get me back in the library tonight?”

-Helen raised an eyebrow but nodded.
+Helen arched an eyebrow, her expression skeptical, but she nodded.
 “I suppose I could,” she said slowly.
 “But why?
 What did you see?”

-I filled her in on my hunch.
-The obituaries.
-I couldn’t remember many details other than two young men dead of heart attack The possibility that maybe these deaths weren’t as natural as reported.
+On the ride, I filled her in on my hunch about the obituaries.
+I couldn’t remember many details other than two young men dead of heart attack at the same location.
+The possibility that maybe these deaths weren’t as natural as reported.

 Helen snuck me in through a side door.
 I made a beeline for the archives.
 It was much easier to find what I was looking for this time.
 There it was, two obituaries, side by side.

 Josiah Hadley, aged 34, died in his home on Main Street of a heart attack.
 No picture, no details.
 Just a bare-bones announcement of a life ended too soon.
 And next to it, Jeremiah Flint, a New Jersey native, also died of a heart attack on Main Street.
-Again, no details.
-No explanation of what a man from New Jersey was doing in small-town Vermont.
+Again, no details and no explanation of what a man from New Jersey was doing in small-town Vermont.
+He wasn’t leaf-peeping that was for sure.

-I snapped a picture of the articles with my phone, my mind racing.
+I snapped a picture of the obituary with my phone, my mind racing.
 I thanked Helen profusely, knowing I was pushing the bounds of small-town hospitality.
-She simply nodded, a knowing look in her eyes.
+She simply nodded.
 “Be careful,” she said as I left.
 “Some secrets are buried for a reason.”

-Her words echoed in my mind as I made my way back to my hotel.
-While I think I was moving further from answering the bylaw question, I was on the trail of something hidden for more than a century.
+Her words echoed in my head on the walk back to my hotel.
+While it felt like I was moving further away from the elephant and the bylaw question, I was on the trail of a bigger story – the one that was going to land me a Netflix documentary.

-Back in my room I dove into research, my laptop casting a blue glow in the dark room.
-Hours passed.
-My eyes burned.
-I found a podcast about Jeremiah Flint.
+Back in my room, I dove into research, my laptop casting a blue glow in the dark room.
+The hours flew by, my eyes burning from staring at the screen.
+Finally, I unearthed a podcast about Jeremiah Flint—a forgotten figure in Philadelphia folklore.
 It had less than fifty plays even though it was a decade old.
+The title of the episode?
+Jeremiah Flint – The Man Who Captured the Devil.

-The podcaster spoke of Flint’s legendary hunting exploits. legendary exploits.
-And then, almost as an afterthought, he mentioned a piece of folklore so outrageous it couldn’t be true.
+I gave my eyes a break, clicked play, and lay in bed.
+An enthusiastic young man’s voice filled the room along with some terrible audio quality.
+No wonder it had only 50 plays, he never even introduced himself.
+The podcaster spoke of Flint’s legendary hunting exploits.
+And then, almost as an afterthought, he mentioned a piece of folklore too outrageous to be true.

-According to the podcast, Jeremiah Flint had captured the most famous monster in America.
-The Jersey Devil.
-The young man didn’t get into detail saying he wanted to reserve it for a book.
+According to the podcast, Jeremiah Flint had captured perhaps the most famous monster in America, after Bigfoot – the Jersey Devil.
+The young man was light on details saying he wanted to reserve it for a book as only he knew the truth.

-I had to know more.
-The next morning I found the podcaster’s contact information, his name was Alex Richards and we set up a video call later in the morning.
-Alex looked young, happy, and excited that someone had heard his podcast and wanted to know more.
+The next morning I tracked down the podcaster’s contact information.
+His name was Alex Richards and we set up a video call later in the morning.
+Alex looked young, happy, and excited that someone had heard his podcast.

 “Jeremiah Flint is probably the most interesting person that no one ever heard about,” Alex said, his voice deeper than in the podcast.
 I realized he must have been much younger when he recorded the podcast.
 Perhaps only 15 or so at the time.
 The enthusiasm hadn’t dimmed with age.
 “I always thought about writing a book about him,” Alex continued, “but never have.”

-“I can help you there,” I offered.
+“I can help you there,” I offered meekly.
 “People will want to know more about Flint after I publish this story.
 Your podcast even.
 But I need you to tell me how he captured the Jersey Devil.”

 I shook my head.
-“I can’t report on your reporting,” I explained.
-“I need you to tell me.
-Firsthand.
-Everything you know.
+“I can’t report on your reporting.
+I need more details than you gave.”
+I explained.
+“I need you to tell me everything you know.
 Plus, I need to know how you know.”

 Alex nodded.
-“Sure,” he said.
+“Okay,” he said.
 “I’ll tell you the story first.
-Then tell you how I know.
+And then tell you how I know.
 It’ll make more sense in that order.”

 I settled back in my chair after confirming everything was being recorded.

 “The Farham Brothers,” Alex began, “were the biggest circus at the time.
 This is kind of pre-Barnum and Bailey.
-The brothers were still leaning on strange and gross things.
-They were British and loved showing how odd America was, you know?”
+The brothers were still leaning on strange and gross things to attack crowds.
+I don’t know if rides even existed.
+They were British and loved showing off how weird America was, you know?”

 “Revenge for the Revolutionary War?”
 I joked.

 Alex chuckled.
 “Something like that.
-Wanted to show us as half-wits.
+They wanted to show us as half-wits.
+Their words.
 So these guys were into finding and capturing local legends.
 If they couldn’t find them, they’d make them up.
-They hired Jeremiah to track down what we call cryptids.
+They hired Jeremiah to track down what we now call cryptids.
 If he couldn’t track them, no one could.”

 “And he found the Jersey Devil?”
 I prompted.